Skip to content

 Share

 Nubra is one of those Madrid addresses where the whole proposition makes sense the moment you walk in.
 The room is small, the hours are tight, and there is not much interest in being a generic all-day cafe.
 Instead, everything points back to the same idea: roast the coffee here, serve it here, explain it properly, and keep the distance between green buyer, roaster, barista, and guest unusually short.
 In a central neighbourhood where plenty of places now do specialty coffee competently, Nubra still feels more obviously roaster-led than most.
+That clarity gives it a presence that is bigger than the room itself.

 Coffee style

 The coffee identity is built around microlots, traceability, and a menu that leans toward the expressive end of specialty rather than the safest crowd-pleasers.
 The official site and outside coverage both point to a line-up heavy on single-origin coffees from places such as Colombia, Ethiopia, Kenya, and Panama, including more process-driven lots and occasional competition-style selections.
 That matters because the shop is not just selling retail bags off a shelf.
 The bar setup, including the Slayer machine, makes the cafe feel like the tasting room for the roasting project rather than a separate storefront with beans attached.
+It is a coffee program that invites curiosity instead of assuming it.

 What people go for